California State University: California State University

-Established in 2002, California State University, Channel Islands, in Camarillo, is the newest CSU campus.
+Established in 2002, California State University Channel Islands, in Camarillo, is the newest CSU campus.

 Two major changes occurred in 1982.
 First, CSU was able to quietly obtain passage of a bill dropping the word "colleges" from its name.
 Second, W. Ann Reynolds succeeded Dumke as CSU's third chancellor, and brought a dramatically different management style to the CSU system.
 In many ways, Reynolds was the opposite of the "quiet" and "apolitical" Dumke.
 Despite the severe budget pressures brought about by the passage of Proposition 13, Reynolds was able to achieve moderate success in improving parity between CSU and UC funding.
 She was unsuccessful in her other long-term objective, securing for CSU the right to award doctorates independently of UC.
 When she asked Dumke for help, he replied that "he had given his word in 1960 and did not believe it principled to change."
 A week later, he testified before the state legislature and did not support the independent doctorate for CSU.

-Founded in 1913, California State Polytechnic University, Humboldt, in Arcata, became the third Cal Poly campus in the CSU system in 2022.